ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/README.md

 ## Description
-The idea is to create a model capable of clasify user sentiments.
+The client wants to create a model capable of clasify user sentiments.

 The user introduces his state of mind (written inputs) at a certain moment in time.
 Specially when the user feels bad for some reason.
 Examples: